 It’s not as daunting as you might expect and trust me, computerized sewing machines are around for a reason.
-Some of the nifty little things you can do are definitely worth the time time it takes for you to learn the ropes.
-Besides, the computerizing is, in essence, a time saving function so you will benefit in the long run!
+Some of the nifty little things you can do are definitely worth the time it takes for you to learn the ropes.
+Besides, the computerizing is, in essence, a time-saving function so you will benefit in the long run!

 So why bother with a computerized sewing machine?

-Because, just like your MacBook allows you to create a professional looking printed portfolio with pictures, colorful headings and beautiful fonts…your computerized sewing machine will allow you to program a host of incredible decorative and utility stitches, as well as complex embroidery motifs which you never dreamed you’d be able to achieve.
+Because, just like your MacBook allows you to create a professional-looking printed portfolio with pictures, colorful headings, and beautiful fonts…your computerized sewing machine will allow you to program a host of incredible decorative and utility stitches, as well as complex embroidery motifs that you never dreamed you’d be able to achieve.

 Just like your iPad saves you massive amounts of time, allowing you to get more done and progress faster, so a computerized sewing machine will help you to make the most of your work time…provided you know how it works and also, depending heavily on the quality of your machine buy.
 Let’s cover the pros: